devinshields/h2odocs/source/algorithms/rf.rst

 Bin Limit: a user defined tuning parameter for controlling model complexity, bin limit caps the the maximum number of groups into which the orginal data are to be categorized.

 Seed: A large number that allows the analyst to recreate an analysis by specifying a starting point for black box processes that would otherwise occur at a randomly chosen place within the data.

+Class Weight: When observerd classifications in training data are uneven, users may wish to correct this by weighting.
+Weights should be assigned so that if chosen at random, an observation of each classification has an equal chance.
+For example, if there are two classifications A and B in a data set, such that As occur about 10% of the time, and Bs occur the rest, A should given a weight of 5, and B of .56.

 Interpreting Results